ben-allen/locale-extensions/README.md

 2. In some locales multiple numbering systems are in common use.
 Users seeking content in these locales may find one or the other of these numbering systems not immediately intelligible, and therefore need a way to request content they can read.
 3. An English-speaking user from Japan receives non-localized content in 'en-US'.
 They can read English, but nevertheless prefer seeing a 24-hour clock and calendars that have Monday, rather than Sunday, as the first day of the week.
 4. More generally: 'en-US' is currently the typical untranslated language for software, even though 'en-US' has region-specific formatting patterns that differ from those used globally.
 As a result, often text with untranslated UI strings will be displayed in a language accessible to all users who speak English, but with temperatures and times represented in globally uncommon scales.
-5. Users who has emigrated from one country to another may want to set their language dialect to one they can understand, but prefer that dates, times, and numbers be rendered according to local standards.
+5. Users who have emigrated from one country to another may want to set their language dialect to one they can understand, but prefer that dates, times, and numbers be rendered according to local standards.

 In the native environment these problems are easily solved, since users can specify their preferences in their system settings.
 However, offering the full amount of flexibility that the native environment allows is not possible in the often hostile Web environment.
 This is because when a user's preferences as specified in their OS settings are uncommon, or even just very detailed, revealing them can result in privacy loss.

-This proposal defines a mechanism for web clients to read user preferences from their operating system and then relay a safe subset of those preferences to servers, while refraining from sending combinations of preferences that are likely to individuate those users.
-This allows for significantly more complete &mdash; but not necessarily perfect &mdash; localization while only exposing relatively coarse-grained data about users.
+This proposal defines a mechanism for web clients to read user preferences from their operating system and then relay a safe subset of those preferences to servers, while refraining from sending combinations of preferences that are likely to substantially individuate the user.
+We aim to allow for significantly more complete &mdash; but not necessarily perfect &mdash; localization that respects user preferences insofar as possible while only exposing relatively low-surprisal information about users.

 ## Overview